Pool frog: Pool frogs in Britain

-Pelophylax lessonae is one of only four amphibian species recognized by the UK government as protected under its Biodiversity Action Plan.
+Pelophylax lessonae was one of only four amphibian species recognized by the UK government as protected under its Biodiversity Action Plan, however on 2007 this was revisited, adding all of the UK's extant, native herpetofauna to this plan; with a notable exeption of the Aesculapian snake do to its complicated re-establishment.
 The reasons for declining populations are decreased pond habitat from human encroachment and also air pollution leading to over-nitrification of pond waters.

 The pool frog has not always been recognised as a native British species.
 Part of the reason for this is that specimens are known to have been introduced from southern Europe (though not from Scandinavia).
 However research has now shown that the potentially native UK pool frogs are closely related to Scandinavian frogs, not to frogs from further south.
-A native origin is most likely.
+A native origin z most likely.

 The Herpetological Conservation Trust website states that "The Pool Frog is a European frog and was formerly recorded from two sites in East Anglia although it was lost from one of these in the middle of the 19th century.
 It was presumed extinct in the wild at the last remaining site by 1995.
 A single individual known from this population survived in captivity until 1999.
 Other populations have become established in the UK and it is known that some of these included individuals of British origin in their founding stock."

 An English Nature reintroduction project is underway in Breckland, where pool frogs were introduced to a single site in 2005.

+Two clades

+There are ateleast two recognised sub-populations of pool frog.
+And Northern and Southern.
+The Southern clade is more widespread whereas the Northern clade is endemic to the British isles, Scandinavia and possibly Estonia.